BSchoolland/web-scraper/README.md

 ### Methods

 - `initialize()`: Prepares the scraper by launching a browser and opening the root page.
-Optionally you can pass in a browser instance to use instead of the default stealth browser.
 - `scrapeData()`: Initiates the scraping process from the root page and recursively from all navigable child pages.
-- `queryPage(SelectorId)`: Retrieves data for a specific selector ID.
+- `queryPage(SelectorId)`: Retrieves data for a specific type of page.
 - `close()`: Closes the browser to free resources.